 Make nice with the IRS.

 Taxes can be somewhat of an issue if you don’t thoroughly understand your role in the process.
 Since I’m neither a tax attorney, an accountant, nor an IRS agent, I’m not going to attempt to explain the details.
 In a nutshell, though, you have to file a 1099 for any contractor to whom you pay $600 or more in a given year.
+And, if you’re in California, make sure you understand your obligations under their new contract worker law.

 Some businesses — agencies in particular — like to get that out of the way and ask the writer to complete a W-9 up front.
 That’s makes a lot of sense from the client’s perspective — but, as a writer, I hate it.
 And I’ve turned down opportunities because a client insisted on it.
 I don’t like the idea of handing over my personal information without knowing whether there’s the potential for a long-term relationship.
 It’s like naming your kids on the first date.
 When we get close to $600, then I’ll be happy to complete a W-9 for you.